PaimaStudios/paima-engine/documentation/chain-data-extensions.md

 type ChainDataExtension = ERC20Extension | ERC721Extension;

-// A type which represents an update in a user's balance in an ERC20 contract type ERC20Update = {
+// A type which represents an update in a user's balance in an ERC20 contract
+// A transfer thus would result in two ERC20Update events, one with each person's new balance type ERC20Update = {
   userAddress: string;
   amount: number;